cosinekitty/astronomy/source/kotlin/doc/rotation-eqj-ecl.md

 fun [rotationEqjEcl](rotation-eqj-ecl.md)(): [RotationMatrix](-rotation-matrix/index.md)

-Calculates a rotation matrix from equatorial J2000 (EQJ) to ecliptic J2000 (ECL).
+Calculates a rotation matrix from J2000 mean equator (EQJ) to J2000 mean ecliptic (ECL).

 This is one of the family of functions that returns a rotation matrix for converting from one orientation to another.
 Source: EQJ = equatorial system, using equator at J2000 epoch.
 Target: ECL = ecliptic system, using equator at J2000 epoch.